 ONLINE TRANSITION WORKSHOPS FOR PARENTS

-During lockdown we have been busy creating videos covering our school ready literacy and maths programmes so that we can offer online transition sessions for free.
+During lockdown, we have been busy creating videos covering our school ready literacy and maths programmes so that we can offer online transition sessions.
 We have also added the videos to our digital programme packs so that parents can practise with their children throughout the Summer and make sure they have strong foundations ready for school.